 At this time, registration for courses can only be done through Eventbrite.

 Class sizes are limited.
-If you cancel at least one week before the class begins, there is a non-refundable cancellation fee of $10, with the remaining balance refunded.
+If you cancel two full days before the class begins, there is a non-refundable cancellation fee of $10, with the remaining balance refunded.
 There is no refund for student cancellations less than a week before class starts.
 If the class is cancelled by Wild Ones or the instructor, registrants will get a full refund.

 Be the first to know about new classes!

 This program represents a partnership among several non-profit organizations.
 Students and paying members of these organizations receive discounts on class fees, but participation in our classes is not limited to these organizations.
 Current program partners include: